SU(3) symmetry in theory of a weakly interacting gas of spin-1 atoms with Bose-Einstein condensate: Truncated Hamiltonian for a weakly interacting Bose gas with internal degrees of freedom

 \section{Truncated Hamiltonian for a weakly interacting Bose gas with internal degrees of freedom}

 As we noted, ultracold quantum gases provide a powerful tool to study various effects and phenomena in quantum many-body systems.
+Therefore, we apply the obtained SU(3) symmetric interaction Hamiltonian in the form of Eq.~(\ref{eq:2.11'}) to study the ground state structure and single-particle excitations of a weakly interacting Bose gas of spin-1 atoms with Bose-Einstein condensate.
+This Hamiltonian follows from a more general Hamiltonian given by Eq.~(\ref{eq:2.11}) when $J=K$.
+This can be achieved, e.g., by means of a Feshbach resonance.
+The role of SU(3) symmetry in the dynamics and relaxation of spin-1 magnets is of much current interest \cite{Kov2,Kov3,Ivanov}.

-Therefore, we apply the obtained Hamiltonian to study the ferromagnetic phase of a weakly interacting Bose gas of spin-1 atoms with Bose-Einstein condensate.
-To this end, we employ the Bogoliubov model \cite{Bogoliubov} based on $c$-number treatment of creation and annihilation operators for condensate particles.
-Our starting point is the following Hamiltonian consisting of the kinetic energy term $H_{0}$ and the terms corresponding to the potential interaction $V_{p}$ as well as the interaction between the internal degrees of freedom $V_{\lambda}$:
+In our study, we employ the Bogoliubov model \cite{Bogoliubov} based on $c$-number treatment of creation and annihilation operators for condensate particles.
+Our starting point is the following Hamiltonian consisting of the kinetic energy term $H_{0}$ and the terms corresponding to the potential interaction $V_{U}$ as well as the interaction between the internal degrees of freedom $V_{J}$:

 where